jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 To developing EnMAP-Box Applications, you need to:

-    1. Install all python packages to your QGIS python your application and the EnMAP-Box depends on.
+    1. :ref:`Install required python packages<dev_install_dependencies>` to your QGIS python that your application and the EnMAP-Box depends on.
-       :ref:`dev_install_dependencies`

-    2. Setup your IDE to start with same environmental settings as your QGIS desktop application.
+    2. :ref:`Setup your IDE<dev_setup_pycharm>` to start with same environmental settings as your QGIS desktop application.
-       :ref:`dev_setup_pycharm`

-    3. Create a new project ("MyProject") and ensure that it uses the same python as QGIS, as well as it required QGIS and EnMAP-Box code locations are linked into.
+    3. :ref:`Create a new project ("MyProject")<dev_create_ide_project>` and ensure that it uses the same python as QGIS, as well as it required
-       :ref:`dev_create_ide_project`
+       QGIS and EnMAP-Box code locations are linked into.

 The more you get into the details of EnMAP-Box, QGIS, or more general Qt application development, you might want to some specialized tools and explore the respective APIs.
-For this we recommended to read :ref:`dev_qt_development_support`.
+For this we recommended to read section ":ref:`dev_qt_development_support`".

 .. _dev_install_dependencies: